MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 $$

 - $Q$ is a priority queue
-- Each element in $Q$ is a triple, the node, its attachement cost, and its predecessaor in the MST
+- Each element in $Q$ is a triple, the node, its attachment cost, and its predecessor in the MST
 - In step 8, if $x$ is not already in $Q$, simply insert (x, a(x), v) into $Q$
 - Total of $n - 1$ $ExtractMin$ and $m$ $ChangeKey$ operations, yielding a running time of $O(m \log n)$
 - running time of step 5 is proportional to the degree of $x$ which is proportional to the number of edges in the graph $m$